Yin Yoga: Empowering All Bodies to Find Their Perfect Balance

 And you can find hundreds of original recipes and nutrition tips to inspire you to savor food and your body on Jessica’s website (listed above).

-Listen to the show on Apple Podcasts, Google Podcasts, Spotify, Sticher, or wherever you get your podcasts.
+Listen to the show on Apple Podcasts, Google Podcasts, Spotify, Stitcher, or wherever you get your podcasts.
 Like what you hear?
 Don’t forget to leave a rating and review.
-This helps other folks find the show too!
+This helps other folks find the show, too!